Healthy Home Specialist – Director

 Kama grew up in Taranaki, on her family’s dairy farm.
-As a child she walked the land, playing in the creeks and native bush, and at times wept for the land.
-She studied Natural Resource Engineering, thinking it would enable her to make a difference to the world, but after working for local government, Kama trained in permaculture design, experimented on 3 acres on a corner of the family farm, and became a sustainability educator.
+As a child she walked the land, playing in the creeks, bush and at times wept for the land.
+She studied natural resource engineering, thinking it would enable her to make a difference to the world, but after working for local government, Kama re-trained in permaculture design and experimented on three acres on a corner of her family’s farm, before becoming a sustainability educator.

-In 2009 Kama trained with Prof Haikai Tane, and travelled to China to study traditional pacific-asia farming and watershed management systems.
-It had a profound impact on how she saw the world, landscapes, and water.
+In 2009 Kama trained with Prof Haikai Tane and travelled to China to study traditional pacific-asia farming and watershed management systems.
+It had a profound impact on how she saw landscapes, water and the larger world.

 Kama has been a practicing ecological landscape designer since 2003.
 Her work with Greenbridge brings together ecological engineering and landscape design.
-It centres around healing landscapes, creating abundance, and connecting people to those landscapes and each other.
+Centering on healing landscapes, creating abundance, and connecting people to those landscapes and each other.

 CELEBRATING OUR CLIENTS